mies/wercker-perceptor/views/provisioning.md

 You have to create these scripts yourself.
 What kind of scripts are up to you: you can use bash scripts, Chef, Puppet, anything.

-The best practice is to create a folder named <code>provision</code> in the root of your project and put everything related to provisioning in this folder.
+The best practice is to create a folder named `provision` in the root of your project and put everything related to provisioning in this folder.

 <ol class="steps steps--six">